How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Related Work

 \section{Related Work}

-Recent work on continual learning has focused on mitigating catastrophic forgetting in DNNs.
-We summarize three strategies reported in the literature.
+Several prior works have proposed solutions to the problem of catastrophic forgetting in DNNs.
+Due to their higher relevance to our work, we focus on quadratic regularization based methods in this section.
+Detailed discussion of other techniques is provided in the appendix.

-\textbf{Regularization Based Methods:} Kirkpatrick et al.~\yrcite{EWC} propose Elastic Weight Consolidation (EWC), a \emph{quadratic regularization} strategy that defines the importance of model parameters using the diagonal of the Fisher information matrix.
+\textbf{Quadratic Regularization Based Methods:} \cite{EWC} developed Elastic Weight Consolidation (EWC), a quadratic regularization strategy that defines the importance of model parameters using the diagonal of the Fisher information matrix.
 Since EWC, several quadratic regularizers have been proposed.
-For example, Zenke et al.~\yrcite{SI} describe Synaptic Intelligence (SI), which defines a parameter's importance as the contribution of that parameter to reduction in loss for previous tasks; Ritter et al.~\yrcite{ritter} replace EWC's diagonal Fisher approximation with a block-diagonal Hessian approximation; Aljundi et al.~\yrcite{MAS} describe Memory Aware Synapses (MAS), for which a parameter's importance is defined as the sensitivity of model output to change in that parameter; and Chaudhry et al.~\yrcite{RWalk} describe Reimannian Walk (RWalk), which defines a parameter's importance as the sum of the diagonal of the Fisher information matrix and the contribution of that parameter to reduction in loss for previous tasks.
-Beyond quadratic regularization, prior works have also described \emph{functional regularization} strategies based on knowledge distillation \cite{lwf} and Bayesian modeling \cite{funcreg}.
-In this work, we specifically focus on quadratic regularization techniques.
+For ex., \cite{SI} describe Synaptic Intelligence (SI), which defines a parameter's importance as the contribution of that parameter to reduction in loss for previous tasks; \cite{ritter} replace EWC's diagonal Fisher approximation with a block-diagonal Hessian approximation; \cite{MAS} describe Memory Aware Synapses (MAS), for which a parameter's importance is defined as the sensitivity of model output to change in that parameter; and \cite{RWalk} describe Riemannian Walk (RWalk), which defines a parameter's importance as the sum of the diagonal of the Fisher information matrix and the contribution of that parameter to reduction in loss for previous tasks.

-\textbf{Replay Based Methods:} Another successful approach to mitigate catastrophic forgetting is based on the idea of \emph{experience replay} in biological systems.
-Such methods maintain a memory buffer of samples from previous tasks and fine-tune the model on this buffer while learning new tasks~\cite{er_reservoir, mer, er_grad}.
-Shin et al.\ train a \emph{generative model} to learn previous tasks' data distributions and generate synthetic samples for experience replay while learning new tasks~\yrcite{dgr}.
-Recent works have also used a \emph{gradient episodic memory} \cite{gem, agem} and \emph{orthogonal gradient updates} \cite{ogd, gpm} to avoid catastrophic forgetting.

-\textbf{Expansion Based Methods:} To enable continual learning, prior works have also proposed to increase model capacity by allocating more neurons.
-For example, Rusu et al.\ add a small network to the original model every time a new task is learned~\yrcite{PNN}.
-The original model remains fixed and the added network is fine-tuned.
-Similarly, Li et al.\ optimize the model architecture via neural architecture search~\yrcite{cl_nas}.
-This ``optimized'' architecture is then fine-tuned for the next task.
-Yoon et al.\ design dynamically expandable networks, which split neurons on the arrival of new tasks to increase model capacity~\yrcite{den}.
-While such methods do not suffer from catastrophic forgetting, they can significantly increase memory consumption, making them infeasible for scenarios with long sequences of tasks.